Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Introduction

-The transformations above require a pseudo-count adjustment to be able to handle zeros and may also impact the network inference conducted downstream.
-In the literature, extensions of Gaussian graphical models to non-Gaussian data can take different forms but there is generally little research for the case of unbounded count data, such as the microbiome data. \cite{Roy20} have recently proposed a pairwise Markov random field model with flexible node potentials, while \cite{cougoul19} have proposed a Gaussian copula graphical model with zero-inflated negative Binomial marginals, specifically thought for the inference of microbiota systems.
+In the literature, extensions of Gaussian graphical models to non-Gaussian data can take different forms but there is generally little research for the case of unbounded count data, such as the genomic data that we discuss above. \cite{Roy20} have recently proposed a pairwise Markov random field model with flexible node potentials, while \cite{cougoul19} have proposed a Gaussian copula graphical model to couple the contribution from the marginal distributions with that of the underlying dependence structure.
+Considering microbiota systems as the specific application, they propose zero-inflated negative Binomial marginals.
 Our work is linked to this second paper.
 On the one hand the use of a Gaussian copula facilitates the integration of novel approaches with existing ones that rely on Gaussianity, without the need for ad-hoc transformations.
-On the other hand, the use of parametric marginal distributions, rather than the non-parametric empirical distributions as in the popular non-paranormal approach \citep{liu09}, allows to account for specific features of microbiota data, such as its sparsity and compositional nature, while facilitating the task of incorporating in the model additional covariates, such as the location of the biological sample in the body, which are present in genomic studies but are often ignored due to methodological restrictions.
+On the other hand, the use of parametric marginal distributions, rather than the non-parametric empirical distributions as in the popular non-paranormal approach \citep{liu09}, facilitates the inclusion in the model of additional covariates, which are, for example, typically available in genomic studies but often ignored due to methodological restrictions.
+These marginal effects, if left unaccounted for, could distort the inference of the underlying network of dependences.